 As a National Association for the Education of Young Children (NAEYC) accredited early childhood education provider, we stand by their position statement that:

 All children have the right to equitable learning opportunities that enable them to achieve their full potential as engaged learners and valued members of society.

 This position statement is one of five foundational documents NAEYC has developed in collaboration with the early childhood profession.

-We invite our families to join us in upholding the following recommendations to support this position:
+We invite our families, employees, and our community to join us in upholding the following recommendations to support this position:

 - Build awareness and understanding of your culture, personal beliefs, values, and biases.

 - Recognize the power and benefits of diversity and inclusivity.

 - Take responsibility for biased actions, even if unintended, and actively work to repair the harm.